Lauren Crozier

 Joe Steel

 Before joining the ECB, I worked for Bradford Council as a Sport Development Officer, working with volunteers, coaches, schools and partners to put on programmes for children and young people across the West Yorkshire region.
-I’ve now been with the ECB for ten years and during that time I have had five different roles across Participation and Growth and Commercial.
+I’ve now been with the ECB for twelve years and during that time I have had six different roles across Participation and Growth and Commercial.

-My current role as Head of Brand and Fan Engagement is responsible for three specific areas: managing all brand output across The Hundred; the development of eight bespoke local marketing plans to engage communities and partners; and to ensure that we have an integrated campaign plan across Marketing, Digital and Communications for The Hundred.
+My current role as Head of Marketing and Community Engagement – The Hundred is responsible for three specific areas: managing all brand output across The Hundred; the development of eight bespoke local marketing plans to engage local communities and partners; and to ensure that we have an integrated campaign plan across Marketing, Digital and Communications for The Hundred.

 There have been a number of highlights during my time here, including being part of the team that developed the All Stars Cricket brand and marketing campaign, I still feel exceptionally proud when I am in a random location and see a family with the kit!
 The work we did with the England Men’s team and the Express Yourself campaign ahead of the 2019 ICC Men’s Cricket World Cup was another fantastic project to be involved in.
-The players loved it and it was a creative campaign that was revolutionary for the Commercial department at the time.
+Launching The Hundred over the past few years, and the success we have seen across the teams, will always remain a pinnacle in my career.

-I feel really proud still to be here after ten years and the journey I’ve been on since starting as a School Competition Executive and working my way up to Head of Brand and Fan Engagement.
+I feel really proud still to be here after twelve years and the journey I’ve been on since starting as a School Competition Executive and working my way up to Head of Marketing.
 It has been hard work but something I have enjoyed every single day.
 The ECB are excellent at supporting progression, both in terms of moving within the organisation but also the ambition to invest in people who want to develop themselves.

 Sangy Theivendra